 Relying on the new legislation, on July 2, 1999, the Company requested the Oregon Supreme Court to vacate the June 24, 1998, adverse ruling of the Oregon Court of Appeals and affirm the validity of the OPUC's order allowing PGE to recover a return on its undepreciated investment in Trojan.
-The Utility Reform Project and the Citizens Utility Board, another party to the proceeding, opposed such request on the ground that an effort is underway to gather signatures to place on the November 2000 ballot a referendum to negate the new legislation.
-By law, the petitioners would have to obtain 44,424 valid signatures within 90 days of the Legislature's July 24, 1999, adjournment to place the matter on the November 2000 statewide ballot.
-In its July 2, 1999 filing, the Company also requested the Oregon Supreme Court to reverse its decision to review the Utility Reform Project's challenge of the OPUC's determination that PGE should be allowed to recover its investment in Trojan.
+The Utility Reform Project and the Citizens Utility Board, another party to the proceeding, opposed such request on the ground that an effort was underway to gather sufficient signatures to place on the ballot a referendum to negate the new legislation; such effort by the referendum's sponsors was successful and the referendum will appear on the November 2000 ballot.

-At June 30, 1999, PGE's after-tax Trojan plant investment was \$161 million.
-PGE is presently collecting annual revenues of approximately \$21 million, which represent a return on its undepreciated investment.
+At September 30, 1999, PGE's after-tax Trojan plant investment was \$156 million.
+PGE is presently collecting annual revenues of approximately \$21 million, representing a return on its undepreciated investment.
 Revenue amounts reflecting a recovery of a return on the Trojan investment decline through the recovery period, which ends in the year 2011.

-Management believes that the ultimate outcome of these matters will not have a material adverse impact on the financial condition of the Company.
+Management believes that the ultimate outcome of this matter will not have a material adverse impact on the financial condition of the Company.
 However, it may have a material impact on the results of operations for a future reporting period.

-OTHER LEGAL MATTERS - PGE is party to various other claims, legal actions and complaints arising in the ordinary course of business.
+OTHER LEGAL MATTERS.
+PGE is party to various other claims, legal actions and complaints arising in the ordinary course of business.
 These claims are not considered material.